ali-abdelqawy/gene-catcher/README.md

 The found valid gene is: "ATGAAATGA"

-Explanation: This DNA strand has the three stop codons and all of them can make up a valid gene in this case we find the stop codon that precedes the other stop codons which is "TGA" in this case
+Explanation: This DNA strand has the three stop codons and all of them can make up a valid gene, in this case, we find the stop codon that precedes the other stop codons which is "TGA"
 ```

 ## Algorithm Steps